jochenchrist/spring-boot-access-logs-demo/README.md

 ## logback-access.xml

-Put a logback configuration file in _src/main/resources_ (probably next to your existing logback.xml for the Spring application).
+Put the logback configuration file in _src/main/resources_ (probably next to your existing logback.xml for the Spring application).
-Configure it to use the `AccessEventCompositeJsonEncoder` with your desired JSON structure:
+Configure it to use the [AccessEventCompositeJsonEncoder](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/encoder/AccessEventCompositeJsonEncoder.java) (provided by [Logstash Logback Encoder](https://github.com/logstash/logstash-logback-encoder)) with your desired JSON structure:

 ```xml
 <configuration debug="false">